getpatchwork/patchwork/docs/upgrading.md

 # Upgrading

-**NOTE:** This document provides some general tips and tricks that one can use when upgrading an existing, production installation of patchwork.
+**NOTE:** This document provides some general tips and tricks that one can use when upgrading an existing, production installation of Patchwork.
 If you are interested in the specific changes between each release, please refer to the [`UPGRADING` document][gh-upgrading] instead.
-If this is your first time installing patchwork. please refer to the [installation guide][doc-installation] instead.
+If this is your first time installing Patchwork. please refer to the [installation guide][doc-installation] instead.

 ## Before You Start